-The Company believes in conducting its affairs in a fair and transparent manner by adopting highest standards of professionalism, honesty, integrity and ethics in dealing with all the stakeholders that include employees, customers, suppliers, government and the community.
+The Company believes in conducting its affairs in a fair and transparent manner by adopting highest standards of professionalism, honesty, integrity, and ethics in dealing with all the stakeholders that include employees, customers, suppliers, government and the community.

-1.1 Does the policy relating to The policies relating to ethics, bribery and corruption ethics, bribery and corruption cover only the company? covers the Company and Yes/ No. Does it extend to extends to a large numbers the Group/ Joint Ventures/ of contractors/ service Suppliers/ Contractors/ NGOs providers. /Others?
-1.2 How many stakeholder During the financial year complaints have been received in 2019-20, no complaints were the past financial year and what received from any of the percentage was satisfactorily Company's stakeholders. resolved by the management?
+1.1 Does the policy relating to ethics, bribery and corruption cover only the company?
+Yes/ No. Does it extend to the Group/ Joint Ventures/ Suppliers/ Contractors/ NGOs /Others?
+The policies relating to ethics, bribery and corruption covers the Company and extends to a large number of contractors/service providers.
+Corporate governance clause has been an integral part of each agreements and contracts entered with external parties there by ensuring adherence of transparency in all the business transactions.
+1.2 How many stakeholder complaints have been received in the past financial year and what percentage was satisfactorily resolved by the management?
+During the financial year 2020-21, no complaints were received from any of the Company's stakeholders.